YoooKai/Base-de-Datos/README.md

           IF done THEN
               LEAVE read_loop;
           END IF;
-          SELECT id, nombre, salario * 12 as salario_anual from empleados WHERE id = id_empleado;
+          SELECT id, nombre, salario * meses as salario_anual from empleados WHERE id = id_empleado;
       END LOOP;
       CLOSE cur;
   END //